alephmatic/aleph0/README.md

 - **Location**: Snippets are located in the `snippets` folder.
 - **Types of Snippets**:
-  - **General Technology Snippets**: These explain general aspects of a framework.
-For instance how `page.tsx` is a special file in Next.js.
   - **Metadata.ts**: This file contains details about the snippet, like its purpose, file paths, and references to framework-related files.
 It helps the AI understand the snippet's context.
-  - **Code Examples**: Other files in the snippets directory typically contain raw code examples showing how to implement the snippet.
+  - **Code Examples**: Contain raw code examples showing how to implement the snippet.

 ### Example Structure